-Laboratory Services Precertification is required for:

-(Outpatient) Genetic testing.
-Request prior authorization by visiting

-, providerportal.com or by calling 855-574-6479.

-• Carelon Clinical Appropriateness Guidelines and Medical Policies will be used.
+Laboratory Services (Outpatient) Precertification is required for: Genetic testing.
+Request prior authorization by visiting providerportal.com or by calling 855-574-6479.
+Carelon Clinical Appropriateness Guidelines and Medical Policies will be used.
 Carelon Medical Benefits Management guidelines are available online at providerportal.com.
 All laboratory services furnished by non-network providers except hospital laboratory services in the event of an emergency medical condition.

 Quest Diagnostics and LabCorp are the preferred lab providers for all Healthy Blue members.
 Contact Quest Diagnostics or LabCorp at the numbers below to receive a specimen drop box.

-• For more information, testing solutions and services or to set up an account, contact :
+For more information, testing solutions and services or to set up an

-Quest Diagnostics: 866-MY-QUEST
+account, contact : • Quest Diagnostics: 866-MY-QUEST

 (866-697-8378)

-M. P 1 C P • LabCorp: 800-345-4363
+• LabCorp: 800-345-4363

-Medical Supplies No precertification is required for a network provider for disposable medical supplies.
+Medical Supplies No precertification is required for a network provider for disposable medical

+NI I supplies.

-Neurology No precertification is required for a network provider for:
+Neurology No precertification is required for a network provider for: • E&M.

-real ology E&M. E&M.

-• Testing.
+E&amp;M.Testing.

 Certain other procedures.

-Certain other procedures.
+Certain oner procedures.

 Precertification is required for:

 Neurosurgery.

-Spinal fusion.
+• Spinal fusion.

 Artificial intervertebral disc surgery.

-Observation Observation requires authorization and is reviewed for medical necessity with a maximum observation benefit of 24 hours.
+Observation No precertification is required for a network provider for Observation services d.
+There is a maximum observation benefit of 24 hours.
 In addition, if your observation extends beyond 24 hours or results in an admission, you must notify us within 24 hours or the next business day.

 Obstetrical Care No precertification is required for a network provider for:

 Obstetrical services and diagnostic testing.

 Obstetrical visits.

 Certain diagnostic tests and lab services by a participating provider.

 Prenatal ultrasounds.

 Normal vaginal and cesarean deliveries.

 Notification requirements are as follows: